25 March 2010

 Business Intelligence Series

-When multiple developers are approaching reporting requirements they should work as team and share knowledge not only on the legacy system but also on users’ requirements, techniques used and best practices.
+When multiple developers are approaching reporting requirements they should work as a team and share knowledge not only on the legacy system but also on users’ requirements, techniques used and best practices.
 Especially when they are dispersed all over the globe, I know it’s difficult to bring cohesion in a team, make people produce deliverables as if they were written by the same person, though not so impossible to achieve with a little effort from all the parties involved.

 No comments: